j-noon/horrorhouse/README.md

 - In the command terminal enter 'git clone' followed by the copied url.
 - Press enter to create the clone.

 - final deployed version is here [Horror-House](https://j-noon.github.io/horrorhouse/).
-All made responsive with all links fixed and none of which expire. color scheme is all matching and approved by wave chrome ext (excluding one contrast error but i need this for the game to work), also code has been ran through wc3 html checker and css validator (jigsaw)
+All made responsive with all links working. color scheme is all matching and approved by wave chrome ext (excluding one contrast error but i need this for the game to work), also code has been ran through wc3 html checker,  css validator (jigsaw), and jslinter.

 # testing and findings
-+ upon deployment the nugget is not in its correct loacation.
++ upon deployment the nugget was not in its correct loacation.
-+
++ event h pressing shows the hint thats been clicked not the room where in.
 +

 | ELEMENT | PROCESS | EXPECTED RESULT | OUTCOME |